Mohammed-ma1704262/trading-system-spring-boot/README.md

 # Trading System Spring Boot
 The Group Securities Recruitment Assignment

-Based on your trading system assignment, here's a comprehensive README.md file:

 # Trading System API

 A RESTful API for a simple stock trading system built with Spring Boot.
 This system allows users to place buy/sell orders, and execute trades automatically.